 When starting a band, everything will seem to be trending upwards if you and your bandmates are taking it seriously.
 It's once you start to find success that musicians tend to relax, rest on their laurels, and even start making common mistakes.

-Here's a list of things you need to be concerned with if you want to continue growing your fan base and not see it all come crashing down:
+Here's a list of things you need to be concerned with if you want to continue growing your fan base and not see it all come crashing down.
+You know how to start a band now, and keeping it together and growing is the next challenge:

 Common Goals & Responsibilities: I mentioned this above but it's massively important.
 You all need to have skin in the game.
 That can include passion, time, energy, and money.
 Everyone has to be committed to the full success of the band and business.
 Also, everyone has been assigned and agreed to critical responsibilities.
 Don't let anyone slack (remember the Kick Out Clause).